-- We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated February 11, 2016, including our responsibility for the preparation and fair presentation of the financial statements in accordance with U.S. GAAP. - The financial statements referred to above are fairly presented in conformity with U.S. GAAP. - 3) We acknowledge our responsibility for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud. - Significant assumptions we used in making accounting estimates, including those measured at fair value, are reasonable. - Related-party relationships and transactions have been appropriately accounted for and disclosed in accordance with U.S. GAAP. - All events subsequent to the date of the financial statements and for which U.S. GAAP requires adjustment or disclosure have been adjusted or disclosed. - The effects of all known actual or possible litigation, claims, and assessments have been accounted for and disclosed in accordance with U.S. GAAP.
+- We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated September 11, 2018, including our responsibility for the preparation and fair presentation of the financial statements in accordance with U.S. GAAP. - The financial statements referred to above are fairly presented in conformity with U.S. GAAP. - 3) We acknowledge our responsibility for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - 4) We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud. - Significant assumptions we used in making accounting estimates, including those measured at fair value, are reasonable. - Related-party relationships and transactions have been appropriately accounted for and disclosed in accordance with U.S. GAAP. - All events subsequent to the date of the financial statements and for which U.S. GAAP requires adjustment or disclosure have been adjusted or disclosed. - The effects of all known actual or possible litigation, claims, and assessments have been accounted for and disclosed in accordance with U.S. GAAP. - Material concentrations have been appropriately disclosed in accordance with U.S. GAAP. - 10) Guarantees, whether written or oral, under which the Organization is contingently liable, have been properly recorded or disclosed in accordance with U.S. GAAP.